jes/ricochet-group/README.md

 See https://ricochet.im/

-`ricochet-group` works by creating a central ricochet peer that runs the group, which relays messages from the sending user to all of the other users.
+`ricochet-group` is compatible with the standard Ricochet GUI.
+It works by creating a central ricochet peer that runs the group, which relays messages from the sending user to all of the other users.
 It essentially implements an IRC channel over the Ricochet protocol.

 It hasn't been security-tested and is only a hobby project.
 Rely on it at your own risk.